Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Which is why I’m here to tell everyone that Barcelona in February rocks.
 But maybe don’t tell everyone – this is a secret best kept amongst friends.

-If you’re wondering what to do in Barcelona in the winter months, here are a few things I loved doing.
+If you’re wondering what to do in Barcelona in the winter months, here are a few things I loved doing – to help you plan your own Barcelona itinerary and hopefully love this city in the off-season as much as I did.

 Explore the Barri Gotic without the crowds